 IDS students can contact the Career Center to find out which expeditions work with specific emphases.
 They choose students based on the relevance of their degree to jobs in the companies being visited.
 IDS students can contact the Career Center upon applying so that the Career Center knows to watch for their application.
 They can help IDS students clarify the relevance of their degree for a particular expedition..
 Students who go on expeditions should serious about networking and understanding different internship and job opportunities.

-You can find and apply for expeditions that BYU-I puts on every semester by clicking here.
+You can find and apply for expeditions that BYU-I puts on every semester.

 Students are responsible for paying for a portion of the expenses and the University covers the remaining cost.
 Some expeditions have specific grade level requirements, but most expeditions accept students of any grade level.

-To learn more about upcoming expeditions click here.
+To learn more about upcoming expeditions, visit the expeditions page.

 Here are 7 other Career Center resources you should be utilizing if you are trying to find an internship/job: